Flags

 —

 | Year | Total income | Total expenditure | Staff costs | Staff %ⓘTotal staff-related spending as a proportion of income.
-DfE considers above 78% a potential concern. | In-year balanceⓘIncome minus expenditure for the year, as a percentage of income.
+DfE review threshold: 78% of income. | In-year balanceⓘIncome minus expenditure for the year, as a percentage of income.
 Negative means spending exceeded income. | ReservesⓘAccumulated surplus funds carried forward.
 Expressed as a percentage of annual income. | Reserves % | Per-pupil income |

 |---|---|---|---|---|---|---|---|---|